john-lay/dmg-adventure/DIALOG.md

 ### Exhausted guy
 I'm so exhaused from my travels, if only I'd known to cross the chasm rift with the ladder, it would've saved me months.

+## Earth Shrine

+### Shurmak
+Beware the evils of greed, act quickly, think on your feet and you will be rewarded.

+### Lort 1
+Do not come in here, you are not wanted, I am Lort and this is my shrine, all mine.

+### Red sheepman
+Hey-de-hee, who thee be, you're no friend to us down here.

+### Jade ring chest
+Who who, Oh who, what do we have here, a human person's coming close, why, what a great event, whoa, who, who

+### Blue sheepman
+Ugh.
+I thought I was alone here.
+Lort!
+An enemy is in your cave.
+Lort I couldn't stop her, get ready to fight!

+### Lort 2
+I said this is my cave, mine.
+This is the shrine of rock and I am Lort!
+Go away, take nothing, it's all mine.

+### Yellow sheepman
+Hey who goes there, aren't you an enemy of my boss?